mitja/kubernetes-the-hard-way-openstack/README.md

 ## Labs

-This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).
-While GCP is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.
+This tutorial assumes you have access to an OpenStack compatible Cloud Platform such as [Open Telekom Cloud](https://cloud.telekom.de/en/infrastructure/open-telekom-cloud).
+While OpenStack is used for basic infrastructure requirements the lessons learned in this tutorial can be applied to other platforms.

 * [Prerequisites](docs/01-prerequisites.md)
 * [Installing the Client Tools](docs/02-client-tools.md)